fgeller/feeder/readme.md

 Aggregates news feed updates and sends them to your email inbox.

 - Supports Atom and RSS feeds.
-- Supports subscribing to feed directly, or scanning for a `link` tag at a given URL.
+- Supports subscribing to feed URL directly, or scanning for a `link` tag at a given URL.
 - Uses Golang [html/template](https://golang.org/pkg/html/template/#pkg-overview) to customize the email body.
 - Update timestamps persisted to YAML file.
+- Optionally resolves relative URLs

 ## Usage